ent1ne/testing-practice/README.md

 # testing-practice
-Some software tests and tasks I've done
+Some software tests and test assignments I've done